Jana Gallus

 Research partners include Wikipedia, NASA, private-sector firms (especially in technology), the American Red Cross, hospitals, schools, and universities.
 In addition to my academic work, I collaborate with and advise organizations and policymakers on incentive design and experimentation, and give evidence-based keynotes and workshops for leadership teams.

-• Founding Director, Center for Incentive Design
+• Founding the Center for Incentive Design

-• Standing panelist, National Science Foundation (NSF)
+• Standing panelist for the National Science Foundation (NSF)

-• Director, UCLA Anderson Behavioral Lab
+• Director of the UCLA Anderson Behavioral Lab

 Co-author of Honours versus Money: The Economics of Awards (Oxford University Press, 2017).